GunshipPenguin/kiteshield/README.md

 binaries with multiple layers of encryption and injects them with loader code that decrypts, maps, and executes the packed binary entirely in userspace.
-A ptrace-based runtime engine ensures that only functions in the current call stack are decrypted at any given time and additionally additionally implements a variety of anti-debugging techniques in order to make packed binaries as hard to reverse-engineer as possible.
+A ptrace-based runtime engine ensures that only functions in the current call stack are decrypted at any given time and additionally implements a variety of anti-debugging techniques in order to make packed binaries as hard to reverse-engineer as possible.

 See the [Architecture](#architecture) and [Codebase Layout](#codebase-layout)